 Prior to Black Duck Lou was CEO of Reflectent Software (Citrix) and Turbonomic.
 Lou served as VP Sales at Avid, WebLine (Cisco) and FairMarkit (Ebay).
 In addition to Wasabi, Lou currently serves on the board of FairMarkit, Teamworks, Alyce, Logz.io, GTreasury and CustomerGauge.

 China Expert / Media Executive / Advisor / Author / Producer

 For seventeen years, Chris Fenton served as president of DMG Entertainment Motion Picture Group and GM of DMG North America, internationally orchestrating the creative and business activities of DMG—a multi-billion-dollar global media company headquartered in Beijing.
 He has produced or supervised twenty-one films, grossing $2 billion in worldwide box-office, and packaged sixty-three others.
 As an author, Fenton chronicled much of that work in FEEDING THE DRAGON: Inside the Trillion Dollar Dilemma Facing Hollywood, the NBA, & American Business.

-At present, he speaks regularly on China and the exchange of culture globally.
+At present, he speaks regularly on China and the exchange of commerce & culture globally.
 Fenton also serves as CEO of Media Capital Technologies, having concluded a successful term as Senior Advisor to IDW Media Holdings focused on streamlining operations, expanding international film and television business, and restructuring investments.

 Fenton, who started his career as a motion picture agent at the William Morris Agency after obtaining a BS in Engineering from Cornell University, resides with his wife and two children in Manhattan Beach, CA.